zenglenn42/inversion-of-control/README.md

 - input data reducers

   - Input data for a nested Accordion is inherently nested itself.
-  - However, the layout function is currently just a map across a 1-dimensional array of items.
+  - However, the layout function is currently just a [map](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L114) across a 1-dimensional array of items.
-  - I made a data reducer to linearize input items to keep the layout map simple.
+  - I made a [data reducer](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L148) to linearize input items to keep the layout map simple.

 - layout reducers

   - The nested Accordion has unique visibility and indentation requirements not met by the original (flat) component.
-  - I replaced it with an enhanced layout reducer which may be passed in as an Accordion prop.
+  - I replaced it with an enhanced [layout reducer](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L195) which may be passed in as an Accordion prop.
-  - I'm not sure I needed to make this a _reducer_, per-se, since it only responds to one 'map-items' action.
+  - I'm not sure I needed to make this a _reducer_, per-se, since it only responds to one **map-items** action.
+I could probably strip away the dispatcher to just invoke a render prop.

 - Does this pattern deliver on its promise?

   - I did end up with some refactoring:

-    - I split the code into two hooks, useAccordion and useExpandable.
+    - I split the code into two hooks, [useAccordion](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L179) and [useExpandable](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useExpandable.js#L53).
+The useAccordion hook takes in input items and returns renderable components.
+It wraps useExpandable for management of expansion state and click handling.
+This allows me to clean up the Accordion component, itself, into something that can remain relatively invariant.

-    - I injected the input items array into useExpandable for state reducers that depend upon knowledge of peer relationships among nodes in a hierarchy.
+    - I [injected](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useExpandable.js#L67) the input items array into useExpandable for state reducers that depend upon [knowledge of peer relationships](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/App.js#L165) among nodes in a hierarchy.

-    - I pushed layout into its own reducer because it was cluttering the top-most driver but may still be overridden with a prop, similar to the behavior reducer.
+    - I pushed layout into its own [reducer](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L194) because it was cluttering the top-most driver but may still be overridden with a prop, similar to the behavior reducer.

-  - I hit constraints trying to implement preventClose for nested Accordions since combineReducers is not a true pipeline but a sequence of all-or-nothing invocations of a reducer set.
+  - I hit constraints trying to implement preventClose for nested Accordions since [combineReducers](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useExpandable.js#L5) is not a true pipeline but a sequence of all-or-nothing invocations of a reducer set.

-  - I unearthed two more reducer patterns which could enhance inversion of control.
+  - I unearthed two more reducer patterns which may enhance inversion of control.

   - I like this pattern a lot but also realize there's still room in the world for _dumb_ props (like `max_viewable_items` and `min_viewable_items`) that may obviate the need for passing in full-fledged reducers.
 But I take Kent's larger point about the slippery slope to prop purgatory. :D